5 dead after hot air balloon crashes in Albuquerque street

 Police did not immediately release the others' names but said the male pilot, and a female and male passenger were from central New Mexico.

-Martin Martinez also had worked for Albuquerque police on bicycle patrol but more recently worked for the local school district, authorities said.
+Martin Martinez also had worked for Albuquerque police on bicycle patrol but most recently was a sergeant with the local school district's police force, authorities said.
 Some Albuquerque officers who responded to the crash had worked with him and were sent home because it took a toll on them, said police Chief Harold Medina.

 “It really emphasized the point that no matter how big we think we are, we're still a tightknit community and incidents like this affect us all,” Medina said.